 The instinct is to blame the model.
 Swap in a bigger one.
 Tune the retrieval.
 Add reranking.
 The root cause sits one layer up.
 The documents are stale, contradictory, duplicated, or chunked into fragments that strip the context away.

-Gartner puts the cost of this directly: roughly 60% of AI projects may be abandoned by the end of 2026 because organizations lack AI-ready data[1].
+Gartner puts the cost directly: roughly 60% of AI projects may be abandoned by the end of 2026 because organizations lack AI-ready data[1].
 The directional number tracks with what practitioners report.
 Around 61% of companies say their data is not ready for generative AI; about 42% killed at least one AI initiative in 2025 because data quality could not be fixed in the timeline available[5].
-The headline numbers vary by source.
-The pattern does not.
+Most production RAG pipelines stall at 65% accuracy — and the cause isn't the model, it's the ingestion layer[9].

 The counterintuitive part: the data exists.
 Every organization with three years of operational history has a knowledge problem, not a knowledge gap.
 The failure mode is unmanaged surplus, not scarcity.